aw1875/puppeteer-hcaptcha/README.md

     await hcaptcha(browser, page);

     // The captcha has been solved and can be submitted now.
-    // This should be the last function on your page if you
+    // This should be the last function on your page if you're
     // required to fill out other information on the page so
     // We don't have to worry about the response token expiring })();